fracalo/svg-contour/README.md

  if set to false the newly created element won't be attached.
  - `style: [Object]`
  this object is merged into the new element's style object (the properties must be in camel case format),
- if not specified the style object of the originating element are used.
+ if not specified the style object of the originating element is used and common path attributes are copied if defined.

 The function returns the outline path element.